Writer . Editor . Author

 Even though I’m allergic to dust, I love to spend my Saturdays here because it is my secret hideaway.
 It is so thrilling to rummage through the chaos, and find that gem of a title I’ve been looking for.
 For those who eat, breathe and die books, this is a place of refuge.

 For me, it is an escape from organised life and forced creativity.
 Peace Centre as a shopping mall is so different from the shiny modernity of Orchard Road, because it is so old, so dingy but yet so authentic and full of character.

 And I cling onto this because I fear they will take it away from me, and from Singapore.
-There are rumours that this place is closing soon, and then what will I have left, but the conglomerates like Kinokuniya and “artistic” stores like Littered With Books and Books Actually.
+There are rumours that this place is closing soon, and it will be a sad day for the book reading world.

 Sultana Book Store